pact-foundation/pact.io/readme.md

 </p>

 For a JVM specific talk, [Deploy with Confidence!](https://www.youtube.com/watch?v=h-79QmIV824) was presented at the April meet-up of [MelbJVM](http://www.meetup.com/en-AU/Melbourne-Java-JVM-Users-Group/) and at the June meet-up of
-[Melbourne Microservices](http://www.meetup.com/en-AU/Melbourne-Microservices/) meet-up.
+[Melbourne Microservices](http://www.meetup.com/en-AU/Melbourne-Microservices/).
 Slides for the talk [can be found here](media/Pact%20-%20Deploy%20with%20Confidence!.pdf).

 ### Implementations
 - [Ruby Pact](https://github.com/realestate-com-au/pact)